What to Pack for a Cruise to Alaska: 28+ Must-Have Essentials

 For glacier hikes in Juneau, consider more insulating layers.
 During a beautiful day, wear the T-shirt under your mid-layer and jacket.
 You’ll want to shed outer layers and enjoy the day in a T-shirt as it warms up.
 Create layers with year-round clothing, and you’ll be fine.

 We had an unexpectedly warm day in Skagway Port on our excursion into the Yukon.
 I found myself peeling off layers until I was in my tank top.
 Don’t let that fool you.
-The day before, I was in Juneau, walking around Mendehell in the cold, wet rain.
+I was in Juneau the day before, walking around Mendehell in the cold, wet rain.

 6. Comfortable Waterproof Footwear